800-450-6118

 The condition known as carpal tunnel syndrome is actually a neurological disorder of the median nerve.
 The median nerve controls sensations from the fingers and palm of the hand.

 The actual problem begins when you overwork your flexor tendons.
-These are the ropy structures that pull your fingers and make them curl.
+These are the ropy structures that pull your fingers and make them curl and grasp.
 The tendons run from the muscles in the forearm, through the wrist joint, and to the individual fingers.

 Overworked tendons tend to inflame and swell.
 No one is really certain why this happens.
-But in the narrow space inside the wrist joint (called the "carpal tunnel"), the swelling pushes against the median nerve which runs adjacent to the tendons.
+But in the narrow space inside the wrist joint (called the "carpal tunnel"), the swelling pushes against the median nerve.
+The nerve runs directly adjacent to the tendons.
 As the tendons swell more and more, they eventually crush the median nerve.

 Why people believe in carpal tunnel herbal supplements